Smithay/calloop/doc/src/ch00-00-where-to-start.md

 ## API

 If you're looking for calloop's API documentation, they are available [on `docs.rs`](https://docs.rs/calloop/) for the released versions.
-There are also [the docs of the current developpment version](api).
+There are also [the docs of the current development version](api).

 ## Tutorial